RamyaSaka/Data-Visualization-Using-PowerBI/README.md

 1. **KPI metrics** - Created KPI metrics for

-a.
+i.
 Total number of employees.
-b.
-Number of male employees and their percentage.
+ii.
+Number of male employees and their percentage. iii.
-c.
 Number of female employess and their percentage.

-d.
+![image](https://user-images.githubusercontent.com/121084757/213405568-c6f4576f-9f1f-4e14-b5f7-5272b40086b5.png)

+iv.
 Number of employess due for promotion and their percentage.
-e.
+v.
 Number of employess not due for promotion and their percentage.

+![image](https://user-images.githubusercontent.com/121084757/213405640-499c3d04-cdb2-47c4-8fab-47b76b3cc182.png)

 f.
 Number of employees on service and their percentage.
 g.
 Number of employess to be retrenched and their percentage.

-![image](https://user-images.githubusercontent.com/121084757/213405568-c6f4576f-9f1f-4e14-b5f7-5272b40086b5.png)

-![image](https://user-images.githubusercontent.com/121084757/213405640-499c3d04-cdb2-47c4-8fab-47b76b3cc182.png)

 ![image](https://user-images.githubusercontent.com/121084757/213405685-3dcef07c-b4f3-45d8-ae38-7595857f604d.png)